Improving safety and accessibility on Becroft Drive, Forrest Hill

 Painting Broken Yellow Lines near Parklane drive to Improves visibility for drivers to see oncoming vehicles as well as people walking, cycling and crossing the road.

-Installing new Pram Ramp at the intersection of Becroft Drive and Parklane Drive.
-Better pram crossings promote accessibility and safety for parents, caregivers and anyone with mobility needs.
+Installing a new Pram Ramp at the intersection of Becroft Drive and Parklane Drive.
+Better pram crossings promote accessibility and safety for parents, caregivers, and anyone with mobility needs.

-Installing yellow tactile island to help vision impaired people find their way to the crossing and safely cross the road at
+Installing a yellow tactile island to help vision-impaired people find their way to the crossing and safely cross the road.

 Benefits to your community: